MicrosoftLearning/Tech-Connect-Frontier-Hack/Instructions/Labs/Zone 2/3-finalize-topics.md

 ![screenshot showing testing results.](../Media/expectedresults.png)

-You may now proceed to the next task in zone 2, **Chalenge: Go beyond the script**
+You may now proceed to the next task in zone 2, **Challenge: Go beyond the script**